-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available paying particular attention to the conversion of the property and the creation of the en-suite.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the kitchen and the conversion of the property.
+It is our understanding that the property was converted in the 1930's and as such can be deemed as being historic in nature.